 Introduction

-I want to begin this blog post about nonprofit annual reports with an uncomfortable truth:
+I want to begin this blog post about annual reports with an uncomfortable truth that spans across the nonprofit sector:

-Many non-profits don’t like their annual reports.
+Many organizations don’t like their annual reports.
 Why?

 To me, there are many reasons, including: